lynnpepin/diy-static-site-generator/README.md

    * Index page should organize by category and then by date
    * List most recent 10 posts
  * Make a "version 1.0" release :)
+ * Make appropriate "defaults" for release (and not just as my personal blog!)

 ## Requirements